 Careful management of the pregnant bitch (prenatal period), birth of the pups (parturition) and the postpartum (neonatal) period is critical to assure the best possible outcome.
-In other words, YOU are in control of your puppies’ destiny.
-Carefully handled, you can set a goal of raising 100% of your puppies.
-Unfortunately, the veterinary literature often reports a “normal” death loss of up to 40% in the first 4 weeks of life.
+Unfortunately, the veterinary literature often reports a “normal” death loss of up to 20% in the first 4 weeks of life.
 The goal of this information is to arm you with ammunition you need to maximize your success rate.
 We cannot expect our bitches and puppies to thrive unless we manage their health, nutrition and environment carefully.

 Lakeland FL Experts: How to Keep Newborn Puppies Warm